Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 - Even though you've been in your role for quite a while, you can relate to feeling that you still don’t know “enough.”

-- Your confidence takes a tumble, or you feel shame when you are faced with a setback because you are not performing the way you would like.
+- Your confidence takes a tumble, or you feel shame when faced with a setback because you are not performing the way you would like.

 - Others describe you as a workaholic or micro-manager.